ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/IntroDSA.rst

 This three-step approach to selecting a data structure operationalizes a data-centered view of the design process.
-The first concern is for the data and the operations to be performed on them, the next concern is the representation for those data, and the final concern is the implementation of that representation.
+The first concern is for the data and the operations to be performed on them, the next concern is the representation of those data, and the final concern is the implementation of that representation.

 Resource constraints on certain key operations, such as search,